 - Professor Soumya Ghosh (Australian Neuromuscular Research Institute)

-- Professor Mal Horne (Florey Neurosciences Institute)
+- Professor Mal Horne (Florey Institute of Neuroscience and Mental Health)

 - Professor Ralph Martins (McCusker Research Institute / Edith Cowan University)